LC-Linkous/pso_quantum/README.md

 ## Quantum Inspired Optimization

-Quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively (depending on the problem type).
-Quantum Particle Swarm Optimization was introduced in 2004 [2] [3].
+Quantum Particle Swarm Optimization (QPSO) was introduced in 2004 [2] [3].
 Paraphrased from [2], in PSO the location and velocity vectors are used to determine the trajectory of the particle, which because in Newtonian mechannics a particle moves along a determind trajectory.
 However, in quantum mechanics, the location and velocity vectors cannot be determined/known simultaneously due to uncertainty principle (Werner Heisenberg, 1927).
+The take away being, quantum-inspired algorithms take concepts from quantum mechanics, such as superposition and entanglement, and apply them in classical computation to solve optimization problems more effectively (depending on the problem type).
+These two concepts are applied, generally speaking, as follows:

 1) Superposition